Frequently Asked Questions

 Why did you choose your price point?

-As a doula, I think it is important to be affordable, because every mom deserves a doula.
+As a doula, I think it is important to be affordable, because every family deserves a doula.
+I also have to take into account the cost I incur as a doula and cover those.